-You were not expecting to be hit by a car when you were crossing the street but, unfortunately, you were.
+You were not expecting to be hit by a car when you were crossing the street but, unfortunately, it happens.
+Or, you may have fallen because of a defect in the sidewalk.
 You might have missed work due to your accident or even lost your job.
 Either way, your accident has disrupted your normal life.

-If you or someone you love has been injured in a pedestrian-related case, contact the attorneys at The Law Offices of Hans R. Hailey.
-We are a team of pedestrian injury lawyers in Boston who can help fight for the compensation you are owed.
+If you or someone you love has been injured in a pedestrian-related case, contact the attorneys at The Law Office of Hans R. Hailey.
+We can help fight for the compensation you are owed.

 Pedestrian Laws in Massachusetts

-The first thing to know if you have been in a pedestrian accident is that you are entitled to Personal Injury Protection (“PIP”) benefits.
+The first thing to know if you have been in a pedestrian accident is that if a car was involved, you are entitled to Personal Injury Protection (“PIP”) benefits.
 Also called “No-Fault” benefits, they pay the first $2,000 in medical expenses and up to an additional $6,000 in uninsured medical expenses (such as co-payments), as well as lost wages and replacement services.

 All cars, in Massachusetts at least, are required to be insured.
 No-fault insurance is mandatory, not optional.
 If that car does not have insurance (perhaps it’s registered out of state), then any car in the pedestrian’s household will provide PIP benefits.